 After presenting our findings to the client, I started producing low-fidelity sketches.
-A great, quick (and inexpensive) way to start thinking through our visual ideas.
+A great, quick (and inexpensive) way to ideate.

 Our guiding theme was to reduce cognitive load (fancy term for brain power).

-After ideation and sketching, I started creating interactive wireframes with our team.
+I created interactive wireframes with our team.
 These were used to help get internal and client buy-in moving forward.

-- Our interactive wireframes are planned to be used in initial User Testing.
+Our interactive wireframes are being used in User Testing.

-- The real story is found in observing behavior.
+The best insights were found in observing behavior.

-- This project highlighted how critical Cognitive Load is for users and how we design for the,
+This project highlighted how critical Cognitive Load is for users